BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 ### Adobe Flash Player

-To debug _.swf_ files in Adobe Flash Player, download the **Flash Player projector content debugger** for Windows, macOS, or Linux, which is available from Adobe's website.
+To debug _.swf_ files in [Adobe Flash Player](https://www.adobe.com/products/flashplayer.html), download the **Flash Player projector content debugger** for Windows, macOS, or Linux, which is available from Adobe's website.

 - [Adobe Flash Player Support Center: Debug Downloads](https://www.adobe.com/support/flashplayer/debug_downloads.html)

 > Be sure to make the Flash Player the operating system's default program for the _.swf_ file extension.
-If it's not the defalt program, manually specify the executable path using the `runtimeExecutable` attribute in _launch.json_.
+If it's not the default program, it's possible manually specify the executable path using the `runtimeExecutable` attribute in _launch.json_ instead.

 ## Getting Started